aosabook/500lines/search-engine/README.md

 On modern solid-state drives,
-this kind of locality of reference is less of a problem, since they can handle some ten thousand "seeks" per second;
+this kind of locality of reference is less of a problem, since they can handle some ten thousand “seeks” per second;
 the corresponding bandwidth-delay product is more like 20 kilobytes rather than 500.